sourcegraph/sourcegraph-public-snapshot/doc/index.md

 ## Quickstart guide

-> NOTE: If you get stuck or need help, [file an issue](https://github.com/sourcegraph/sourcegraph/issues/new?&title=Improve+Sourcegraph+quickstart+guide), [tweet (@srcgraph)](https://twitter.com/srcgraph) or [email](mailto:support@sourcegraph.com?subject=Sourcegraph%20quickstart%20guide).

-It takes less than 5 minutes to install Sourcegraph using Docker.
-If you've got [Docker installed](https://docs.docker.com/engine/installation/), you're ready to start the server which listens on port `7080` by default.
+It takes less than 5 minutes to run and install Sourcegraph using Docker:

 <!--
   DO NOT CHANGE THIS TO A CODEBLOCK.